 libwurfl is provided in your Customer Vault/FileX.

-wurfl.conf and the module itself, where XX is the currently used WURFL version.
+wurfl.conf and the module itself, where XX is the current up-to-date version.

-Note that any module compiled, for example, with Lighttpd 1.4.35 will NOT work on any other version.
-If you decide to upgrade Lighttpd in the future, please contact ScientiaMobile to get our WURFL module for that particular version.
+Please Note that any module compiled, with Lighttpd 1.4.35 will NOT work on any other version.
+If you decide to upgrade Lighttpd in the future, please contact ScientiaMobile to get the correct module for that particular version.

 This table shows the currently used Lighttpd versions on every distribution we support:

 |CentOS 5 64bit||Latest||EPEL repository|